s-zankalony/tafseer-app/.github/instructions/general-coding.instructions.md

 ## General guideline

-- Always check all code base and project structure before adding any code.
+- Always check all codebase and project structure before adding any code.
 - Stay consistent with current code & style.
 - Optimize components and pages for performance.